Sravyatogarla/Google-Play-Store-Analytics/README.md

 # Google Play Store Analytics

-This project is a deep-dive analysis of Google Play Store apps.
+This repository contains a comprehensive analysis of apps on the Google Play Store using Python and interactive visualizations.This project is a deep-dive analysis of Google Play Store apps.
 Using data wrangling, cleaning, and visualization, we explore app popularity, category distribution, ratings, installs, update patterns, sentiment trends, and revenue opportunities.
 This project was developed as part of the *NullClass* Data Science training program.

+- This project also includes an **Internship Task Module** with individual assignments broken down into dedicated folders for structured execution and submission.

 ---